Muniza-Hanif/3d-images/README.md

 # 3d-images
-this is my original code
+this is my original code (hello world)